funvill/funvill.github.io/_posts/2018-04-11-techdemo-stained-glass-windows-project.md

 date: '2018-04-11 00:01'
 categories:
     - projects
-    - stain glass windows
+    - stainedglass
 tags: techdemo paper tape acrylic laser
 ---

 This post is part of a series on the [stained glass windows project](/projects/2018-stained-glass-window).

 When starting a new project, I tend to create a series of tech demos of all the different techniques that I am planning on using in the project.
 This helps me find out what works and what doesn't.

 Below are some of the design questions that I wanted to solve while working on the tech demo.

 ### How to attach the semi-transparent white acrylic inlay into the black border acrylic.

 My first thought was to use [Methylene chloride](https://en.wikipedia.org/wiki/Dichloromethane)  (acrylic glue).
 The issue with methylene chloride is that the parts have to be butted up to each other with no room for a gap.
 I could not guarantee that the laser cutter that I was using had tight enough tolerances that would prevent a gap from forming.
 Methylene chloride can also discolor acrylic and leave blotches or water marks that would be very visible when the light shines through the white acrylic.

 <img src="/public/uploads/stainglasswindow_segments.png" alt="Segments"/>

 I thought about sandwiching the center plate between two clear plates of acrylic.
 This would be very expensive as each plate would need 4 layers of acrylic.
 Semi-transparent white inlay, Black borders, and two transparent sheets.

 I ended up with the low tech method of using clear packing tape stretch across the entire plate on the inside.
 This worked quite well.

 <img src="/public/uploads/stainglasswindow_tape.png" alt="tape"/>